2024 WNBA Draft results: Caitlin Clark goes No. 1, who else went in first round?

 Though the Fever have struggled through several lean years, they now have a dynamic star tandem in place between Clark and last year's No. 1 pick, Aliyah Boston out of South Carolina.
 Boston, a dynamic post player who led South Carolina to the 2022 NCAA women's title, will have plenty of chances to take advantage of Clark's floor-stretching and passing ability.

 But Clark was not the only paradigm-shifting women's basketball star on the draft board Monday after a phenomenal college career.
 Stanford's Cameron Brink, South Carolina's Kamilla Cardoso, UConn's Aaliyah Edwards and LSU's Angel Reese also found their new professional homes.
-Here is how the full first round of the WNBA draft shook out:
+Here is how the full WNBA draft shook out:

 1. Indiana Fever: Caitlin Clark, G, Iowa